onegronm/general-tree/README.md

 }
 ```

-2. If you want to implement new iterators, do this by extending Iterator<Node<T>> and updating the iterator factory in the 'iterator'.
+2. If you want to implement new iterators, do this by extending IEnumerable<Node<T>> and updating the iterator factory in the 'iterator' namespace.
 ```java
 public class PreOrderIterator<T> : IEnumerable<Node<T>>
 {